-A mountainous terrain with an extraordinarily lush landscape, hiking in Iceland is the perfect way to explore this untamed wilderness.
+Hiking in Iceland is the perfect way to explore this untamed land.
 From full-day hikes to multi-day treks, the vast selection of Iceland hiking trails invites visitors of all ages and fitness levels to discover the country’s exquisite beauty.
-While the best hikes in Iceland are always up for debate, there are several alternatives that give both nature lovers and hiking enthusiasts the experience of a lifetime.
+A mountainous terrain with an extraordinarily lush landscape, the best hikes in Iceland are up for debate.
+There are plenty of choices, so both nature lovers and hiking enthusiasts can have the experience of a lifetime.

 The Gjáin Valley (Easy)

 Gjáin is one of Iceland’s best-kept secrets.
 This 1-mile trail is nestled in the Þjórsárdalur Valley at the edge of the highlands—the landscape is straight out of a fairytale.
 Go ahead and stray from the beaten path; this mystical oasis lies only a half hour from the more well-known Viking longhouse called Stöng.
 Watch for spirits from Scandinavian folk legends as you pass by the elegant Gjárfoss waterfall, and enjoy the breathtaking views.

 The Fimmvörðuháls Pass (Moderate)

 Number one on the list of favorite day hikes in Iceland, the Fimmvörðuháls Pass is a ten-mile trail.
 It weaves between two glaciers, Eyjafjallajökull and Mýrdalsjökull.
 While the hike can be done in a single day, some choose to spread the trek out over two days, spending one night at the Fimmvörðuháls Mountain Hut, the halfway point between Skógar and Þórsmörk.
 The decision to hike from Skógar to Þórsmörk (south to north), or vice versa, is yours to make, but if you start in Skógar be aware that the staircase to the top of Skógafoss waterfall will leave you gasping for air even before the trail begins.

 The Glymur Waterfall (Difficult)